Personal Trainer After Pregnancy

 Another misconception about losing weight after pregnancy is that it’s normal to carry extra weight.
 While it’s normal to be heavier than you used to be immediately after giving birth, there’s no reason why you can’t return to your pre-pregnancy weight.

-But the only way to get there is through consistency, and many new moms run into this problem.
-They have the best of intentions, but who has time in between changing diapers, preparing bottles, and trying to rest while your baby does?
+The only way to get there is through consistency and many new moms, understandably, do not have consistent routines.
+They have the best of intentions, but who has time to exercise between changing diapers, preparing bottles, and trying to rest while your baby does?

 While it’s easy to lose the majority of the baby weight, many women hit a plateau and have trouble losing the last 10 pregnancy pounds.
 These are usually the toughest to lose but also the most gratifying!